-He routinely represents the interests of owners, landlord, tenants, buyers, sellers, lenders, contractors, architects and engineers.
+He routinely represents the interests of owners, landlords, tenants, buyers, sellers, lenders, contractors, architects and engineers.
 He has represented client’s interests in the resolution of construction disputes including contractual disputes, payment claims, defect claims, building code and zoning matters.
+Mark has represented the interests of clients engaged in the cannabis and brewing industries in their unique requirements purchasing or leasing real property.

 Mark’s practice has been built on his rather unique background: he is also a registered architect and practiced in that field for ten years.
 His combined experience provides a great depth of knowledge within the development and construction industries, allowing him to simultaneously understand and address both the “big picture” concepts and the minute details of any real estate issue or transaction, and fashion and execute an organized, creative, and effective plan to achieve the client’s required results.